+STATEMENT OF COMPLIANCE WITH THE ETHICS AND BUSINESS CODE OF CONDUCT OF GREEN DELTA INSURANCE COMPANY LIMITED

+STATEMENT

-STATEMENT OF COMPLIANCE WITH THE ETHICS AND BUSINESS CODE OF CONDUCT OF GREEN DELTA INSURANCE COMPANY LIMITED to our dedication to integrity, transparency, and accountability in all our operations.
-We strive to ensure that every decision and action taken within our organization adheres to the principles outlined in our code of conduct, fostering trust among our stakeholders and contributing to sustainable growth and success."
+"At Green Delta Insurance Company Limited, we are committed to upholding the highest standards of ethics and business conduct.
+Our Certificate of Compliance with Ethics and Business Code of Conduct serves as a testament to our dedication to integrity, transparency, and accountability in all our operations.
+We strive to ensure that every decision and action taken within our organization adheres to the principles outlined in our code of conduct, fostering trust among our stakeholders and contributing to sustainable growth and success "